google/zetasql/docs/aggregate_functions.md

 **Description**

-Returns any value from the input or `NULL` if there are zero input rows.
+Returns `expression` for some row chosen from the group.
+Which row is chosen is nondeterministic, not random.
+Returns `NULL` when the input produces no rows.
+Returns `NULL` when `expression` is `NULL` for all rows in the group.

- The value
+`ANY_VALUE` behaves as if `RESPECT NULLS` is specified;
-returned is non-deterministic, which means you might receive a different result each time you use this function.
+Rows for which `expression` is `NULL` are considered and may be selected.

 **Supported Argument Types**